alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-DOD.png)

 We are developing software systems with logical parts (or layers).
 Each parts may need different data models and/or transformation functions.
-Here we are
+Here we are adding singer "Bob Marley" to our system.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Transformer.png)